wal-g/wal-g/docs/README.md

 ### ``delete``

 Is used to delete backups and WALs before them.
 By default, ``delete`` will perform a dry run.
 If you want to execute deletion, you have to add ``--confirm`` flag at the end of the command.
-Backups marked as permanent will not be deleted.
+Backups marked as permanently will not be deleted.

 ``delete`` can operate in four modes: ``retain``, ``before``, ``everything`` and ``target``.